whitneylavalle/Python-Instacart-Analysis/README.md

 A few example visualizations included below.
 Final project zip file (including project brief, scripts, visualization PNGs, and a final Excel report for Instacart) is attached in this depository.

 Example visualizations:

-*All visualizations are in the "Analysis" folder of the project zip file included in this depository
+Note: all visualizations are in the "Analysis" folder of the project zip file included in this depository

 ![This is an image](https://user-images.githubusercontent.com/97590184/149243565-2244f056-1a80-4d93-8fb7-87012657e001.png)